LowPolygons/DL_Poly_Fluid_Inputs_Creator/README.md

     => COORDS_VELS_FORCES

 Imcon outlines what type of boundary will be used
-- Imcon : the options for this:
+- Imcon : the options for this

     => NO_PBC